zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 Create a `GET`, `POST`, `PUT`, `PATCH`, or `DELETE` request to send data to your server by doing the following:

 1. In the **General** field, name your request.
-2. In the **Method & URL** field, use drop-down to select the HTTP method you want to use.
+2. In the **Method & URL** field, use the drop-down to select the HTTP method you want to use.
 3. Add an endpoint and click **Send**.

     {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/general-section.png" class="no-border" width="500" >}}

-4. Click **Configuration & authentication**.
-5. Add a **Base URL** to use the same URL across all requests in this consumed REST Service document.
+4. Click **Base URL** and add a base URL to use the same URL across all requests in this consumed REST Service document.

     {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/configuration-screen.png" class="no-border" width="500" >}}

+5. Click **Authentication**.
-6. Select an authentication method.
+6. Select an authentication method, then click **OK**.
 For more information, see [Authentication methods](#authentication).
 7. Click **Send**.

 You can visualize your request in the **Response data** tab, then use the response to [create an entity in the domain model](#create-entity).